ENR FutureTech: Time to Get Comfortable Sharing Building Project Data

 "Construction is the last major sector of the economy not to be transformed by technology.
 It is very disconnected.
 We’ve crossed the threshold where half the people in the world live in cities," according to Keynote Speaker Jesse DeVitte, managing partner of venture capital firm Borealis Ventures.
 "Increasing demand will require that design, construction and operation of the built environment becomes dramatically more efficient.
 Technology is the catalyst to drive this quest for efficiency through the entire design-build-operate continuum."

-Jake Macholz, vice president of technology solutions at Kiewit Construction, and Johnny Clemons, Global Industry Director at Kiewit's database platform provider SAP, told the sold-out audience how they moved Kiewit's data from legacy systems to a modern, visual interactive reporting system based on Kiewit project data saved in SAP's repository.
+Jake Macholtz, vice president of technology solutions at Kiewit Construction, and Johnny Clemmons, Global Industry Director at Kiewit's database platform provider SAP, told the sold-out audience how they moved Kiewit's data from legacy systems to a modern, visual interactive reporting system based on Kiewit project data saved in SAP's repository.
 It was a shift from a cost to be managed to an asset to be managed.

 A common hurdle for all of the speakers was that building project data was ofen unstructured, held in disparate systems and, in many cases, hoarded by project stakeholders.